 Government regulations designed to clamp down on 'cowboy landlords' restrict people's ability to choose the kind of accommodation in which they want to live.
-Local authorities require exhaustive safety inspections and energy efficiency standards – if they allow construction at all.
+Local authorities impose exhaustive energy efficiency standards, design codes, and depress density – if they allow construction at all.
 Each individual requirement sounds fairly reasonable, something that almost everyone would want.
 But housing should cater to a wide array of preferences.
 Some people might not feel like they need a bedroom space as large as the state expects, while others might not mind sharing a bathroom with another family if it means lower rents.

 The consequences of forcing people outside the law are serious, as with immigration.
 If the only way you can afford housing is to live illegally, you have no recourse to the law if you do have a dispute with your landlord.

 These regulations don't just affect the type of squalid accommodation that they were designed to outlaw.
 A recent project to build 'micro-flats' worth up to £231,000 required the intervention of the London Mayor to exempt it from certain regulations.
 Developments like these might be the future for young people like me struggling to get onto the housing market, but this kind of ad-hoc policymaking is no way to run a country.
 Wholesale change is needed.